EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/debounce-y-throttle-en-javascript/index.en.md

 {{<debounceVsThrottle>}}

-## Debounce vs Throttle differences
+## Debounce vs Throttle main differences

 If you're in a rush  ~~or just lazy~~, these are the main differences and applications for both patterns.
 However, if you want a deeper understanding of both keep reading.